 A bond fund is a mutual fund that collects money from investors and uses those funds to buy corporate or government bonds.
 Bond funds differ from money market funds in that bond fund managers tend to pursue strategies aimed at producing higher yields, and bond funds may purchase riskier low-quality or long-term bonds.
 Bond funds let investors gain exposure to many different bonds by purchasing a single investment, but they also present several investment risks and other disadvantages.

 Bond funds present investment risks that may cause the value or shares to go down.
 First, bond funds are subject to credit risk, which is the possibility that a bond issuer fails to pay its debts.
 If a bond issuer doesn't pay, the fund could lose money and share values could drop.

 Lower Return on Investment

-Expenses reduce the effective return investors gain on their investments: If a bond fund's assets increase in value by 5 percent during the year but it has an expense ratio of 0.5 percent, the actual return for investors is only 4.5 percent.
+Expenses reduce the effective return investors gain on their investments as these fund expenses can add up.
+For instance, if a bond fund's assets increase in value by 5 percent during the year but it has an expense ratio of 0.5 percent, the actual return for investors is only 4.5 percent.
 An investor who purchases bonds directly from an issuer does not face these costs.

 Mutual fund companies may even offer funds to companies and organizations that require minimum investments over $1 million.
 Funds with high minimums may offer lower expense ratios and other benefits, giving an advantage to wealthy and large institutional investors.

 - U.S. Securities and Exchange Commission: Mutual Funds

 - U.S. Securities and Exchange Commission: Mutual Funds and Exchange-Traded Funds (ETFs) – A Guide for Investors

 - Vanguard: Vanguard Mutual Fund Fees & Minimums

 - TheStreet: Bonds vs. Stocks – What's the Difference?